Rok with a soldier inside a bush taxi, Guinea

 My plan was to gather money from my friends back in Slovenia, find a needed community of kids and somehow improve the quality of their education.

-It takes a whole day to travel in a bush taxi from Conakry to Kissidougu.
-I booked a strategic place in the first row of a bush taxi and, surprisingly, in less than an hour the other 8 spots were filled up.
+It takes an entire day to travel by bush taxi from Conakry to Kissidougou.
+I booked a strategic seat in the front row of a bush taxi and, and to my surprise, the other eight spots filled up in less than an hour.
 When I was already comfortably seated and we were about to leave, a huge woman in army clothes jumped in front of the car and insisted to commute with us.

-Our driver couldn’t refuse, since his vehicle was the only available transport for that day.
-My arguing and complaining were useless.
-She sat just next to me and partly on top of me for the next 14 hours.
+Our driver couldn’t say no. His taxi was the only transport available that day.
+My arguing didn’t help at all, and she ended up sitting right next to me, partly on top of me, for the next 14 hours.

 The admiration was mutual; she couldn’t believe that I came to the village with the purpose of donation and volunteering, while I couldn’t understand how she managed to set up the project in such a beautiful, but tough environment.

-Brouadou is located 12kms from the town of Kissidougou.
-With a population of about 1,800 people, the majority of whom engage in simple farming, this village represents a typical African community, encircled by flourishing vegetation.
+Brouadou is located 12 kilometers from the town of Kissidougou.
+With a population of about 1,800 people, most of whom rely on simple farming, the village is a typical African community surrounded by lush vegetation.
 Electricity and plumbing are projects of the distant future, the basic education in primary school is organized by local dignitaries, volunteers and charities.

-Over the next few days, I participated in the production of clay bricks, helped with other simple tasks and, most importantly, purchased books, notebooks and school supplies for school and preschool children.
+Over the next few days, I participated in the production of clay bricks and helped with other simple tasks.
+Most importantly, I purchased books, notebooks, and school supplies for school and preschool children.

-In a class of 20 to 30 children, only the professor has a book available.
-With the money raised back in Slovenia, I managed to buy over 100 books and distribute them among children.
-Together with the school principal and sister Justine I negotiated hard in local bookstores.
+In a class of 20 to 30 children, only the teacher had a book.
+With the money I raised back in Slovenia, I was able to buy more than 100 books and hand them out to the students.
+Together with the school principal and Sister Justine, I bargained hard in the local bookstores.

 My simple message to the bookstore owners was the following: